 It is very important to ensure that sales of alcohol are only made to customers who are 18 or over.
 As the age of young people is often very difficult to assess, it is recommended that an age-verification policy is adopted to ensure that young customers can prove their age.
 Quite often the use of an age-verification policy is a condition applied when a licence to sell alcohol is granted.

 See 'Alcohol' for more information on preventing underage sales.Back to top

 For guidance on alcohol labelling and composition, including low-alcohol products, see 'Alcoholic beverages, spirits and food'.Back to top

-In addition there are various measures that can be taken for breaches of Licensing Act requirements that can affect the licensee, such as the imposition of extra licensing conditions and temporary suspension or revocation of alcohol sales licences.Back to top
+In addition to the information covered in the above guide, there are various measures that can be taken for breaches of Licensing Act requirements that can affect the licensee, such as the imposition of extra licensing conditions and temporary suspension or revocation of alcohol sales licences.Back to top

 Last reviewed / updated: February 2021